jbdalido/-archeology--smg/README.md

 Remember this is VERY **Alpha version**, and all commits are welcome to help us bring it at a new level.

-**Documentation is coming this week at https://smuggler.io, this app is alpha and is subject to a lot of changes in the coming weeks.**

 ## Install